Cuban Missile Crisis: US leadership

 The worldwide DEFCON 3 status of US Forces was returned to DEFCON 4 on 20 November 1962.
 General Curtis LeMay told Kennedy that the resolution of the crisis was the "greatest defeat in our history".
 LeMay had pressed for an immediate invasion of Cuba as soon as the crisis began, and he still favored invading Cuba even after the Soviets had withdrawn their missiles.
 Twenty-five years later, LeMay still believed that "We could have gotten not only the missiles out of Cuba, we could have gotten the Communists out of Cuba at that time."

 By 1962, President Kennedy had faced four crisis situations: the failure of the Bay of Pigs Invasion; settlement negotiations between the pro-Western government of Laos and the Pathet Lao communist movement ("Kennedy sidestepped Laos, whose rugged terrain was no battleground for American soldiers."); the construction of the Berlin Wall; and the Cuban Missile Crisis.
 Kennedy believed that another failure to gain control and stop communist expansion would irreparably damage US credibility.
 He was determined to "draw a line in the sand" and prevent a communist victory in Vietnam.
 He told James Reston of The New York Times immediately after his Vienna summit meeting with Khrushchev, "Now we have a problem making our power credible and Vietnam looks like the place."

 At least four contingency strikes were armed and launched from Florida against Cuban airfields and suspected missile sites in 1963 and 1964, although all were diverted to the Pinecastle Range Complex after the planes had passed Andros island.
 Critics, including Seymour Melman and Seymour Hersh, suggested that the Cuban Missile Crisis had encouraged the United States to use military means, as in the later Vietnam War.
 Similarly, Lorraine Bayard de Volo suggested that the masculine brinksmanship of the Cuban Missile Crisis had become a "touchstone of toughness by which presidents are measured".
 Actions in 1962 had a significant influence on the policy decisions of future occupants of the White House, and led to foreign policy decisions such as President Lyndon B. Johnson's escalation of the war in Vietnam three years later.

 Chinese leadership

 The peaceful settlement between the Soviet Union and the United States over the missile crisis infuriated Beijing.
-Maoist China subsequently condemned Khrushchev’s cowardly “capitulationism” to the Americans and Moscow’s “sellout of the Cuban people.”
-Khrushchev in response, blasted the Chinese for aggression in the Sino-Indian dispute and China’s opportunist stand during the Cuban Missile Crisis.
+Maoist China subsequently condemned Khrushchev's cowardly "capitulationism" to the Americans and Moscow's "sellout of the Cuban people."
+Khrushchev in response, blasted the Chinese for aggression in the Sino-Indian dispute and China's opportunist stand during the Cuban Missile Crisis.

+The Holy See

+In April 1963, Pope John XXIII published Pacem in terris as a response to the crisis, being the first encyclical addressed to "all men of good will", rather than only to Catholics.
+It discussed the rights and obligations of people and their states, and endorsed nuclear nonproliferation.
+According to the periodical The Catholic World Report, "Two years later, it was the subject of a conference at the United Nations attended by over 2,000 statespersons and scholars."